 Catalans are due to vote on independence from Spain in a referendum next month, despite objections from Madrid.

 Most of the arguments for independence are cultural or emotional.
-Opponents are more likely to point to the concrete economic and security risks of seceding from Spain.
+Opponents are more likely to point out concrete economic and security risks.

 - Catalonia is a nation with its own culture and language.